sancas96/DPA-Chicago-VLIN/README.md

 └── src                <- Source code for use in this project.
     ├── __init__.py    <- Makes src a Python module
     │
     ├── utils          <- Functions used across the project │
     │
     ├── etl            <- Scripts to transform data from raw to intermediate │
     │
-    ├── pipeline
+    └── pipeline       <- Scripts to data ingestion
 ```